angieraditya/angieraditya/README.md

 - 👋 Hi, I’m @angieraditya
-- 👀 I’m interested in IoT for agriculture, data science
+- 👀 I’m interested in data science and IoT for farming system
-- 🌱 I’m currently learning Python, R.
+- 🌱 I’m currently learning Python.
-- 💞️ I'm still learning and currently on my own.
-But in the future.
-I’m looking to collaborate on agriculture-related projects, particularly in smart farming, controlled environment agriculture.
+- 💞️ I’m looking to collaborate on agriculture-related projects, particularly in smart farming, controlled environment agriculture.

 <!---
 angieraditya/angieraditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.